omarbelkady/DevOps/README.md

 ### Images
 ```
-An image is a template for creating an environment of your choice.
-This environment can be a DB, Web App
+An image is a read-only template for creating an environment of your choice.
+In other words, it is a set of instructions
-or an App that does some time of processing.
+for creating a container.
+This environment can be a DB, Web App or an App that does some time of processing.

 AKA
 An image is a template for running docker containers.
+The image has instructions on how to run the mini servers(aka containers)

 An image is also a snapshot a version at any specific moment in time.
 Imagine I deploy an image to production and my application was not error free.
-I can always
-roll back to the previous image.
+I can always roll back to the previous image.
 An image contains all the necessities for my application to run: OS, Software and Application Code.

 The first layer in the stack is called the base image it can be: a basic OS(e.g. Ubuntu, Debian, Fedora), prepackaged sdk